 As things can get lost in the ever revolving world of social media, we have opened up a mailing list so that you’ll never miss out on important club news for the seniors, ladies and academy, special offers and details of club events throughout the season.

-We are travelling to Worthing by coach next Saturday (26th October) for our FA Trophy First Qualifying Round match and have spaces available for any supporters wishing to book come along.
+We are travelling to Dorchester by coach next Saturday (16th November) for our next league match and have spaces available for any supporters wishing to book come along.

 The Walton Casuals Academy received a visit from the Mayor of Elmbridge yesterday to take a look around the facilities and see first hand all the hard work that goes into the Academy.

 Following Blackfield & Langley’s FA Trophy game being called off today, they will now have to play the rearranged tie this coming Tuesday which means our league game scheduled for the same night has now been postponed.